iffy-pi/apple-shortcuts/nutrition-shortcut/Tutorial/Tutorial.md

 ## Presets
 Presets allow you to combine one or more foods into a single food that will be added to your personal foods.
 This allows you to save meals you continuously eat.
 After logging food (with the exception of [Quick Log](#quick-log)), you will have the option to select one or more of the logged foods for making a preset.

 Presets are saved in the Presets folder in storage.
-You can make, view, edit or remove presets with the options provided at *Saved and Search > Presets*:
+You can make, view, edit or remove presets with the options provided at *Saved Foods and Search > Presets*:

 ![Presets Options](./images/presets_menu.png?raw=true)

 ## Barcoded Foods
 Barcoded foods are similar to presets but also include a barcode, which can be used to retrieve the food immediately.
-You can add, view, edit or remove barcoded foods with the options provided at *Saved and Search > Barcoded Foods*.
+You can add, view, edit or remove barcoded foods with the options provided at *Saved Foods and Search > Barcoded Foods*.

 ![Barcoded Foods Options](./images/barcodes_menu.png?raw=true)